VertexByte/loc/readme.txt

 - Add a simple way to mesure performance of the program.
 - Have one big buffer for a file's memory rather than allocation memory every time we want to read a file.(Its a 64 mb buffer)

-Current TODO list:

-(Output)
 - Show lines of code per programming language in project.

-(Switches)
-- Switches to control the output.

-(Speed)
-- And when we have that big buffer see can we fit multiple files into it, so we can batch the files.

-- Look at the way we process lines, try to make it as fast as posible.
-- Future vertexbyte if you know SIMD use it here.

-- Sorting the file types in lexicographical order.
-- Binary search on input when processing.

 Programming languages suported:
 - C